 “Sadly, yes, we have,” said Father Claudio.
 “A terrible thing, the fall of such a great city to plundering brutes.
 It greatly shames Tilea that such can happen, yes.”

 Biagino wanted to ask, ‘Was it worse than when the city fell to you Pavonans?’
 Instead he said, “There are wicked foes all about.
 This is not an easy time for Tilea.
-Yet Khurnag’s Waagh has been defeated in the south, and the vampires in the north now face our holy army, having already lost a battle.
-If the princes in between would stop squabbling amongst themselves and deal with this Razger Boulderguts, then all would be put right again.”
+Yet Khurnag’s Waagh has been defeated in the south, and the vampires in the north now face our holy army, having already been driven from Viadaza.
+If the princes in between would stop squabbling among themselves and deal with this Razger Boulderguts, then all would be put right again.”

 “Come to ask the arch-lector to recognise the war is now made larger, and that he cannot leave central Tilea to its fate while he completes his vow to destroy the vampires in the north.
 To do so would be folly, yes, for there would be no home for his victorious holy army to return to, nothing left of what they are trying to defend.”

 “He must.
-Not to do so would be folly.”
+Not to do so would be the gravest folly.”

 “As is only proper,” replied Father Claudio, “for Duke Guidobaldo is Morr’s truest servant, and his son has made a holy vow.
 The arch-lector has other forces, however: his garrison at Remas, a whole army of mercenary Arabyans already bound to his service, and plenty more mercenaries available for employment.
 My lord will do all he can to defeat Razger, that goes without saying, yes, but if his strength should prove insufficient it is not only Trantio and Pavona that will suffer.
 Boulderguts cannot be ignored by Remas, nor can the fight against him be delayed, whether that be until the war in the north is won, or until Razger is before the walls of Remas.”